liamoc/learn-you-an-agda/pages/introduction.md

 In fact, you could think of any type system this way.
 In C++, people exploit the Turing-completeness of their type system to perform compile-time analysis and computation.
-While such type level work is very powerful, I fear that such manipulations are very often difficult to understand and manipulate.
+While such type level work is very powerful, I fear that such type machinery is very often difficult to understand and manipulate.
 Even in Haskell, applications that make extensive use of type-level computation are very often substantially harder to comprehend.
 The type-level "language" is almost always substantially more complicated to work with than the value-level "language"[^1].